Male Hormone Health

 - Gynecomastia (an abnormal growth of the breasts)

 - Workouts that are less productive/Loss of muscle mass

-Testosterone replacement therapy is very effective for men who are experiencing andropause.
+Testosterone replacement therapy is very effective for men who are experiencing andropause or symptoms commonly associated with low testosterone.
 However, conventional treatments include using synthetic hormones to alleviate the symptoms associated with andropause.
 Treatment with bioidentical hormones is preferred over synthetic hormones because bioidentical hormones are identical to the hormones in the body: These hormones are derived from plants; whereas, synthetic hormones are created using inorganic chemical compounds.

 Potential side effects of synthetic testosterone delivered via an extended-release patch include:

 - Swelling, pain or redness in the leg or the arm

 - Gum/mouth irritation

 - Lower back pain

 These are just a few of the potential side effects linked to synthetic testosterone.